 Water Puppet Show Timings: 5:30 pm – 6:20 pm, 6:30 pm – 7:20 pm and 7:45 pm – 8:35 pm on all days of th week

 Water Puppet Show Ticket Prices: 230,000VND for foreigners, free for children below 3 years

 Book Ticket Online: Golden Water Puppet Admission Ticket in Ho Chi Minh City

-I am not going to emphasize on Ho Chi Minh City’s skyline because honestly there isn’t much.
+I am not going to emphasize Ho Chi Minh City’s skyline because honestly there isn’t much.
 While it still is a modern city, the landscape remains primarily flat.
 Bitexco at its inauguration post-construction in 2010 was the tallest building till 2011.
 Despite the fact it still has a fantastic observation deck that gives an extraordinary aerial view of the city.

 The main feature is the Saigon river, withering like a snake in the middle of the city.
 There is also a restaurant and a bar to enjoy a drink or two.
-The best time to visit is an early evening to be able to catch the sunset and to get a view of the city at night time.
+The best time to visit is the early evening to be able to catch the sunset and to get a view of the city at night time.
 You can buy the tickets at the ticketing counter inside the complex.

 Bitexco Financial Tower timings: 9.30 am to 8.45 pm, open every day of the week